-A. Applications and Fees
+A. Applications & Fees

 - 1. Forms.
-Applications required under this code shall be submitted to the Planning Department on forms supplied by the Department.
-The Director is authorized to establish application forms and submittal requirements in order to ensure all applications can be evaluated for conformance with this code.
-The Director may waive the requirement for any information on standard forms at the time of application, due to the routine nature of the application or due to the context of a particular application making the information inapplicable for review against the criteria. - Fees.
-Applications shall be accompanied by a non-refundable fee established by the current Town's Fee Schedule.
+Applications required under this code shall be submitted to the Planning and Development Department on forms supplied by the Department.
+The Director is authorized to establish application forms and submittal requirements to ensure all applications can be evaluated for conformance with this code.
+The Director may waive the requirement for any information on standard forms at the time of application, due to the routine nature of the application or due to the context of a particular application making the information inapplicable for review against the criteria. - 2.
+Fees.
+Applications shall be accompanied by a non-refundable fee established by the Town's current Fee Schedule.
 Any application that does not include the required fee shall be returned to the applicant as incomplete.
-Fees shall not be required with applications initiated by the staff on behalf of the Planning and Zoning Commission or Town Council. - 3.
-Development cost reimbursement and agreement.
-Per JMC Chapter 4, Article VI, such deposit and agreement shall be required, in an estimated amount based on development project type, to cover direct expenses of the required review. - 3.
+Fees shall not be required for applications initiated by the staff on behalf of the Planning and Zoning Commission or Town Council.
+In addition to any application fee established, applicants shall cover the direct expenses incurred by the Town in the review and processing of the application, including external consultants necessary and publication costs, in accordance with the Johnstown Municipal Code. - 3.
 Eligible Applicants.
-Table 17-2-1 indicates applicants eligible for each particular application under this code, which may include the following: - a.
+Table 2-1 indicates applicants eligible for each particular application under this code, which may include the following: - a.
 Owner.
 The record owner of property that is the subject of the application or that owner's agent authorized by written permission of the owner. - b.
 Planning and Zoning Commission.
 The Planning and Zoning Commission, acting on its own initiative or through recommendations brought to it by town staff. - c.
 Town Council.
 The Town Council acting on its own initiative or through recommendations brought to it by town staff. - B. Concurrent Applications.
-When a project requires approvals under more than one type of application, or required a series of individual approvals of differing project types, the Director may determine that each application may run concurrently based on the following: - 1.
+When a project requires approvals under more than one type of application, the Director may determine that each application may run concurrently based on the following: - 1.
 The similarity of information required for each type of application, or where they require different information, the ability to coordinate information, review criteria and decisions under each application. - 2.
 The similarity of notice, timing, procedures, meetings and review bodies required for each application. - 3.
-The ability of the staff and review bodies to make effective decisions when reviewing the applications concurrently.
+The ability of the staff and review bodies to make effective and well-informed decisions when reviewing the applications concurrently and comprehensively.

-In cases where the Director determines applications may run concurrently, the application shall be processed through the highest review level of any of the associated application, and where one approval may be fully or partially contingent or conditioned upon subsequent approval of a concurrent application, no decision shall be considered final until the last of the related decisions has been made.
-Where project approvals may stand as individual, non-contingent decisions, each approval may be considered final.
+In cases where the Director determines applications may run concurrently, the application shall be processed through the highest review level of any of the associated applications.
+Approvals may be contingent on final decisions and subsequent approvals of the highest concurrent review, except that decisions of lessor applications may stand alone regardless of the outcome of higher-level decisions they may be considered final provided all procedures and criteria of that particular application are satisfied.
+Otherwise, no decision shall be considered final until the last of the related decisions has been made.

 C. Pre-application Meeting.
-Pre-application meetings may be requested for any application and shall be required as indicated in Table ##.
+Pre-application meetings may be requested for any application and shall be required as indicated in Table 2-1.
 A required pre-application meeting may be waived at the Director's discretion and upon the applicant's request, for any application that is routine in nature and where the topics below can be addressed by general correspondence.
+Preapplication discussions are informational and non-binding, and assist applicants with further required due diligence on formal application requirements.
 Applicants shall confer with the Director and other town staff or officials designated by the Director, to discuss the general nature of the proposal, including: